rcompt/rcompt.github.io/_posts/2010-03-03-Development Blog.md

 ### Daily Log

+#### March 5th, 2024 - Vectors and rotations
+I've been working through figuring out how to set up an AI routine to control the spaceships.
+This is proving to be another challenge, in that vector systems are complicated...
+Turns out when dealing with RigidBody3D objects, there really are two spatial systems at play.
+The global one representing the spacial mapping of the scene and the relative or basis of the RigidBody3D, think of this as the self reference axis.
+This helps determine self direction, think looking to your left as opposing to tell someone to look north.
+At least that is how I was able to understand it.
+Anyway, this learning fixed my rotation issue as the rotation functions were applying rotations in the global coordinates instead of the relative ones.
+So I need to figure out a way to get relative rotational torque vectors.
+This hasn't been easy so far as no searching has provided with straightforward solutions so I'm attempting to draw out the solution myself.
+Crossing my fingers!

+At least there was progress these past two days, I can direct an AI to rotate a ship towards it's target with the correct orientation.
+Also I've confirmed my usage of Signals in Godot is correct!
+And I've got a selection system in place for only controlling one ship at a time, however given the red vectors in one the screenshots, you can see I still have work to do.
+I also updated the skybox and ambiant light to a more bright yellow to make it more clear than the purple.
+![Successful rotation]{{ '/images/Screenshot 2024-03-05-1.png' | prepend: site.baseurl }}
+![Two vector arrow]{{ '/images/Screenshot 2024-03-05-2.png' | prepend: site.baseurl }}

 #### March 3rd, 2024 - Starting a blog to track and document
 Due to my friend Zack's suggestion, I am starting to log and keep track of my work in video game development.